walac/walac.github.io/_posts/2026-08-20-jumplabels.md

 *operand-size override prefix* of x86, normally used to shrink the operand of a following instruction from 32 to 16 bits, stacked in front of `0x90`, the classic single-byte `NOP` (historically the opcode for `XCHG AX, AX`).
-Combining them doesn’t change what the CPU actually does; the prefix is there purely to pad the encoding out to exactly 2 bytes.
+Combining them does not change what the CPU actually does; the prefix is there purely to pad the encoding out to exactly 2 bytes.
 Either sequence is a genuine no-op either way: the CPU decodes it, spends a cycle or so, and falls straight through to whatever comes